FUTURE EVENTS – FOR DETAILS OF OUR FUTURE EVENTS PLEASE ENSURE YOUR NAME IS ON OUR MAILING LIST – EMAIL email@example.com.

 Well over 200 people registered their opposition to the trade union boycott of Israel.
 Speakers included Eric Lee of Trade Union Links with Israel and Palestine.

 Cartoons in conflict – NIFI supporters enjoyed a sneak preview of the exhibition supported by the Bereaved Families Circle.
-Guests included Minister Nelson McCausland MLA and Diane Dodds MEP.
+Guests included Culture Minister Nelson McCausland MLA and Diane Dodds MEP.

-Hundreds attend NIFI’s photograph exhibition on Memories of the refugee farm in Millisle to mark Holocaust Memorial day.
+Hundreds attend NIFI’s photograph exhibition on Memories of the Jewish refugee farm in Millisle to mark Holocaust Memorial day.
 The exhibition was hosted by two local councils in Northern Ireland.

 300 people attended our meeting with the Ambassador of Israel, HE Ron Prosor – his second visit to Northern Ireland as our guest.
 The previous day 80 people attended the Ambassador’s briefing in Coleraine, kindly hosted at the offices of Coleraine Borough Council.